-Initially, model railways were powered by clockwork or live steam power, and were in the main, hand-made toys for the wealthy.
+Initially, Model railways were powered by clockwork or live steam power, and were in the main, hand-made toys for the wealthy.

 The inception of the "electric train set" evolved in the decade before world war two and was a true milestone, allowing the age of model railways as a hobby for the whole world to begin.
-(Did you know that, at its peak, a model railway was the second most popular hobby worldwide, after stamp collecting).
+(Did you know that at its peak, Model Railways was the second most popular hobby worldwide, after stamp collecting).